weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 ## Overview

-The `text2vec-palm` module enables you to use [PaLM embeddings](TODO-INSERT LINK) in Weaviate to represent data objects.
+The `text2vec-palm` module enables you to use PaLM embeddings in Weaviate to represent data objects.

 :::note
 * This module uses a third-party API and may incur costs.
 * Check the vendor pricing (e.g. [GCP pricing page](TODO-INSERT LINK)) before vectorizing large amounts of data.
 * Weaviate automatically parallelizes requests to the API when using the batch endpoint.
-* You will need an API key (also called `authentication token` by GCP) from Google Vertex to use this module.
+* You will need an API key (also called `authentication token` by GCP) from GCP to use this module.
 * The default PaLM model is `textembedding-gecko-001`.
+* This can be used with either publicly available API endpoints or custom GCP endpoints.
 :::

 ## Module configuration